 Does having a website expose me to legal issues overseas and how can I protect myself?

 Because websites are available internationally, you are exposing yourself to international legal risk, regulation and taxation.
-Unless you are trying to sell or promote your products internationally, it is a good idea to ensure that your website clearly states that it is only for UK customers and that English law will be applicable.
+Unless you are trying to sell or promote products or services internationally, it is a good idea to ensure that your website clearly states that it is only for UK customers and that English law will be applicable.

-Do websites count as advertising and what are the rules?
+Does having a website count as advertising and what are the rules?

 Are there any restrictions on the content of my website?